-The Pillar III disclosures contained herein relate to the audited financials of Jadwa Investment for the period ended December 31, 2019.
-These are compiled in accordance with CMA's the minimum requirements for the annual market disclosure of information as referred to by the Part 7 "Pillar III - Disclosure and Reporting" of the Prudential Rules.
+The Pillar III disclosures contained herein relate to the audited financials of Jadwa Investment for the period ended December 31, 2024.
+These are compiled in accordance with CMA's the minimum requirements for the annual market disclosure of information as referred to by articles of the Prudential Rules.

-Firm has investments in Jadwa Investment DIFC Limited and Jadwa Investment PE Fund, L.P which has been classified as subsidiaries in 2019 audited financial statements as per IFRS.
-As a result capital adequacy working for the year 2019 is based on consolidated numbers.
+Firm has investments in Jadwa Investment DIFC Limited which has been classified as subsidiary in 2024 audited financial statements as per IFRS.
+As a result capital adequacy working for the year 2024 is based on consolidated numbers.